cpenaflor/MS2-Platform-Techie/README.md

 - Define & apply Pandera schema
 - Save cleaned data

+Revised pipeline with schema checks, error handling, or fallback logic.
+Strengthening pipeline to detect missing or broken columns.
+Validation steps or a fallback plan added.
+Steps:
+- Load data with error handling
+- Detect missing or broken columns
+- Define Pandera schema for double-check
+- Run schema validation, capture outcome
+- Print consolidated report

+Notes describing how the problem solved:
+- Missing/Broken columns detected: We explicitly check pipeline’s required columns (campaign_id, campaign_date) and log any that are missing without crashing.
+- Schema double check: We build a Pandera schema—including your core fields and any numeric columns—and validate the DataFrame, catching and summarizing any errors.
+- Error Handling check: We wrap the initial load in a try/except so any I/O issues are captured in the report rather than causing an unhandled exception.

 **TREND REPORT**
 Steps:
 - Load raw data & normalize column names